-The kebabs of UP are epic!
-And, fittingly, Kabab Paratha was considered a royal dish.
+The kebabs of Uttar Pradesh are epic!
+And, fittingly, Kebab Paratha was considered a royal dish.
 Today, you can find plenty of street vendors selling the dish all over UP.
-The dish looks appetising and it tastes even better.
+The dish looks appetising, and it tastes even better.
 It is made of Kebab, i.e., meatballs that are grilled over charcoal, and rolled into a paratha.
 It is usually served with green chutney and sliced onions.

 The specialty of this dish is that the meat is cooked to perfection.
-It is soft, juicy, succulent and literally melts in your mouth.
-It is a treat to your taste buds, and when you are in UP, you must have it.
+It is soft, juicy, succulent, and literally melts in your mouth.
+It is a treat to your taste buds, and when you are in Uttar Pradesh, you must have it.

-If you have a sweet tooth, UP will satiate your carvings for sweet to the fullest.
-Like the biryanis, kebabs and chaat, the sweets of UP are legendary, and immensely popular.
+If you have a sweet tooth, Uttar Pradesh will satiate your cravings for sweet to the fullest.
+Like the biryanis, kebabs and curries, the sweets of Uttar Pradesh are legendary, and immensely popular.

-Another famous sweet treat from UP, Petha, is popular all over India.
-It comes from the land of Taj Mahal, Agra.
-Made of white pumpkin or wax gourd, the pumpkin is cut into big pieces, and soaked in for two to three days, before cooking it in sugar syrup, which can be flavoured with chocolate, saffron, etc.
+Another famous sweet treat from Uttar Pradesh, Petha, is popular all over India.
+It comes from the ‘land of Taj Mahal’, Agra.
+Made of white pumpkin or wax gourd, the pumpkin is cut into big pieces, and soaked in water for two to three days, before cooking it in sugar syrup, which can be flavoured with chocolate, saffron, etc.